itprohelper/mybp/README.md

 3. Create calendar view for blood preassure readings.
 4. Allow users to email readings.
 5. Show last three readings at home page once the user is logged in.
+6. Migrate to MySQL/Postgres.
+What do you recommend for a simple database?

 ## Notes
 I implemented the SSL using Letsencrypt.
 It was tricky, but I did it.
 I tried to use the help of AI, but it wasn't really helpful.
 I eneded up looking for old notes and doing online searches.